mansielhance/SangamVentures/README.md

     - minimum image size 700x400px
     - Outside stroke #004970 Opacity 88%

+- Portfolio Internal Pages;
+    - images for this can be stored in `images/company` folder
+    - please ensure the images are of same size before placing them on the page

 - Resource Page Icons;
     - minimum size 68x68px `.svg`
     - Circular shape